Romanian language in Serbia: Legal status

 The National Council of the Romanian National Minority has a department that attends to the analysis and promotion of the official use of the Romanian language.

-Among others, decisions and laws established by the Assembly of the Autonomous Province of Vojvodina, bulletins and publications of the Assembly and the Executive Council, as well as other acts of provincial interest issued by the authorities of the Republic of Serbia must all be translated into Romanian.
+Among others, decisions and resolutions by the Provincial Assembly, bulletins and publications of the Assembly and the Provincial Government, as well as other acts of provincial interest issued by the central state authorities shall be translated into Romanian.
 Assembly sessions are simultaneously interpreted in Romanian.
-The Provincial Secretariat for Regulations, Administration and National Minorities, through its sections and departments, collects and analyses data regarding the exercise of the rights of the national minorities in the domains of culture, education, information, the official use of the languages and the alphabets.It also watches the orderliness of the laws that stipulate this.
-The Secretariat prepares materials that are published in the "Official Gazette of the Autonomous Province of Vojvodina", in the Serbian language and in the languages of national minorities that are in official use in the Autonomous Province of Vojvodina.
-The Provincial Secretariat for Regulations, Administration and National Minorities also sends Romanian judicial interprets to the district courts in Novi Sad and Pančevo.
+The Provincial Secretariat for Regulations, Administration, and Ethnic Minorities, through its sections and departments, collects and analyses data regarding the exercise of the rights of the ethnic minorities in the domains of culture, education, information, the official use of the languages and the alphabets.
+The Secretariat prepares materials that are published in the "Official Gazette of the Autonomous Province of Vojvodina", in the Serbian language and in the languages of ethnic minorities that are in official use by the provincial administration.
+The Provincial Secretariat for Regulations, Administration, and Ethnic Minorities also sends Romanian judicial interprets to the higher courts in Novi Sad and Pančevo.

-At the local level, the Romanian language and script are officially used in Alibunar, Bela Crkva, Žitište, Zrenjanin, Kovačica, Kovin, Plandište and Sečanj.
+At the local level (cities and municipalities), the Romanian language and script are officially used in Alibunar, Bela Crkva, Žitište, Zrenjanin, Kovačica, Kovin, Plandište, and Sečanj.
 In Vršac, Romanian is official in the villages with ethnic Romanian majority: Vojvodinci (Romanian: Voivodiț), Markovac (Romanian: Marcovăț), Straža (Romanian: Straja), Mali Žam (Romanian: Jamu Mic), Malo Središte (Romanian: Srediștea Mică), Mesić (Romanian: Mesici), Jablanka (Romanian: Jablanka), Sočica (Romanian: Sălcița), Ritiševo (Romanian: Râtișor), Orešac (Romanian: Oreșaț) and Kuštilj (Romanian: Coștei).

 The non-governmental organisation "Municipal parliament the "free" city of Vršac" (Romanian: Parlamentul orășenesc orașul "liber" Vârșeț) started a project to encourage the public use of Romanian as an official language.
 The campaign is included in the program "Minority Rights in Practice in South Eastern Europe", initiated together by the King Baudouin Foundation, Open Society Found Belgrade, Charles Stewart Mott Foundation and the Citizen's Initiatives.

-In the 2002 census, Serbia's most recent, 1.45% citizens of Vojvodina declared Romanian as their mother tongue (0.1% of the world's Romanophones).
+In the 2022 census, 1% of residents in Vojvodina declared Romanian as their mother tongue.